lavanyaam11/blood_group_detection/README.md

 **Blood Group Detection**

-The devised software process the image of blood samples which have different reagents and determine the blood group in the minimum possible time.
+The devised prototype process the image of blood samples which have different reagents and determine the blood group in the minimum possible time.